sumit9315/Kubernetes-Zero-to-Hero/Pod creation in Kubernates/README.md

 🧠 **Day 33: Deploy Your First Application in Kubernetes**

-**Kubernetes in Production: Transcript (Formatted Verbatim)**

 ---

-Foreign, my name is Abhishek and welcome back to my channel.

-Today we are at **Day 33** of our complete DevOps course, and in this class, we are going to see **how to deploy our first application in Kubernetes**.

-Before watching this video, I'll highly recommend you to watch the previous videos (Day 30, 31, and 32).

 The reason why I ask everyone to watch these videos is because from Docker to Kubernetes — before you start your journey with Kubernetes, you have to understand: